African-American history: Soldiers

+Eventually the 1st Separate was mustered into active service and re-designated the 1st Battalion of the 372nd Infantry.
+In France, unsure of what to do with an African-American regiment, the 372nd was attached to the French Army's 157th "Red Hand" Division.
+The soldiers fought in Meuse-Argonne, Lorraine and Alsace, where they were awarded the Croix de Guerre—one of the highest honors bestowed by the French military.
+Général Goybet, the 157th commanding general, gave the unit a Red Hand insignia in honor of their service.
+The red hand appears today on the crest of the 372nd Military Police Battalion.
+Although many D.C.
+National Guard units were mobilized, the 372nd was the only one to actually see combat during the war.

-Corporal Freddie Stowers of the 371st Infantry Regiment was posthumously awarded a Medal of Honor—the only African American to be so honored for actions in World War I. During action in France, Stowers had led an assault on German trenches, continuing to lead and encourage his men even after being wounded twice.
+Corporal Freddie Stowers of the 371st Infantry Regiment was posthumously awarded a Medal of Honor—the first African American to be so honored for actions in World War I. During action in France, Stowers had led an assault on German trenches, continuing to lead and encourage his men even after being wounded twice.
 Stowers died from his wounds, but his men continued the fight on a German machine gun nest near Bussy farm in Champagne, and eventually defeated the German troops.

 Stowers was recommended for the Medal of Honor shortly after his death, but according to the Army, the nomination was misplaced.
 Many believed the recommendation had been intentionally ignored due to institutional racism in the Armed Forces.
 In 1990, under pressure from Congress, the Defense Department launched an investigation.
 Based on findings from this investigation, the Army Decorations Board approved the award of the Medal of Honor to Stowers.
 On April 24, 1991–73 years after he was killed in action—Stowers' two surviving sisters received the Medal of Honor from President George H. W. Bush at the White House.